Free UK Delivery on all orders over £10

 Loose tile repair can be a daunting task for the average home DIYer.
 But fear not, we have the perfect guide to answer the question – how to fix a loose tile in the bathroom!
 Loose bathroom tiles can be caused by several factors, such as damage to the grout lines or cracks in the tiles that lead to water leaking into the walls and floor space.
 Securing a loose tile in the bathroom is easier than it looks, trust us!

-Step by Step Guide
+Step by step guide

-Step One – Can I repair a Loose floor tile without Removing the Tile?
+Step one – can I repair a loose floor tile without removing the tile?

 If your tile hasn’t completely come detached, and the damage isn’t noticeable, there’s a simple way to fix it without removing it.
 Simply drill the right-sized holes in the grout lines and use an appropriate adhesive, loaded in a caulk gun, and inject the adhesive into the holes.
 Once filled, wipe away any excess adhesive and allow to set for at least 24 hours.
 Regrout the grout lines with the appropriate coloured grout.